-(e) Included in Other long term liabilities in the amount of\$2,000 at December 31, 2019 is the fair value of an obligation for a portion of the potential earn out incurred in conjunction with the acquisition of Dejana.
-Included in Other long term liabilities in the amounts of \$2,200 at December 31, 2018 is the fair value of an obligation for a portion of the potential earn out incurred in conjunction with the acquisition of Dejana.
-The carrying amount of the earn out approximates its fair value.
+- (c) The fair value of the Company's long-term debt, including current maturities, is estimated using discounted cash flows based on the Company's current incremental borrowing rates for similar types of borrowing arrangements, which is a Level 2 input for all periods presented.
+Meanwhile, long-term debt is recorded at carrying amount, net of discount and deferred financing costs, as disclosed on the face of the balance sheet. - (d) Due to the remote probability of attaining targets related to the obligation for a portion of the potential earnout incurred in conjunction with the acquisition of substantially all of the assets of Dejana Truck & Utility Equipment Company, Inc. and certain entities directly or indirectly owned by the Peter Paul Dejana Family Trust dated 12/31/98 ("Dejana"), the earnout obligation was reduced to \$0 during the year ended December 31, 2020, which is the fair value of an obligation for a portion of the potential earnout incurred in conjunction with the acquisition of substantially all of the assets of Dejana Truck & Utility Equipment Company, Inc. and certain entities directly or indirectly owned by Dejana.
+Included in Other long term liabilities in the amount of \$2,000 at December 31, 2019 is the fair value of an obligation for a portion of the potential earnout incurred in conjunction with the acquisition of Dejana.
+The carrying amount of the earnout approximates its fair value.
 Fair value is based upon Level 3 inputs of a real options approach where gross sales were simulated in a risk-neutral framework using Geometric Brownian Motion, a well-accepted model of stock price behavior that is used in option pricing models such as the Black-Scholes option pricing model, using key inputs of forecasted future sales and financial performance as well as a risk adjusted expected growth rate adjusted appropriately based on its correlation with the market.
 See reconciliation of liability included below:

-Decem ber 31,
+December 31,

-2019 2018
+2020 2019

-Beginning Balance \$ 2,200 \$ 3,100
+Beginning Balance \$ 2,000 \$ 2,200

-Adjustments to fair value (200) (900)
+Adjustments to fair value (2,000) (200)

-Ending balance \$ 2,000 \$ 2,200
+Ending balance \$ \$ 2,000